-Yabun festival at Victoria Park in Camperdown, January 2019
+Image: Yabun festival at Victoria Park in Camperdown, January 2019

-4. People Strategy 2019-21- Priorities and Objectives
+4. People Strategy 2019-21

+Priorities and Objectives

-A review of our 2015-19 strategy and future workforce needs reveal eight emerging themes to inform our People Strategy 2019-21.
+A review of our 2015-19 strategy and future workforce needs to deliver on organisational goals reveals eight emerging themes to inform our People Strategy 2019-21.
 The themes consider feedback from the Executive, managers and employees.
 They point to best practice and trends - both current and future.
 They reflect strengths we must maintain and areas we need to strengthen:

 - Harness an enabling culture

 - Build our people capability

 - Attract, recruit and retain the best talent

 - Build an agile organisation for tomorrow

 - Enhance our customer-centric thinking

 - Focus on change and continuous improvement

 - Develop our diverse and inclusive workplace

-- Strengthen our safe and healthy workplace.
+- Strengthen our safe and healthy workplace